dbos-inc/dbos-docs/docs/tutorials/demo-apps.md

 description: Learn how to build larger apps with DBOS
 ---

-To show you how to develop larger applications with DBOS, we've built three demo applications, each highlighting a different set of DBOS's powerful features.
+To show you how to develop larger applications with DBOS, we've built two demo applications, each highlighting a different set of DBOS's powerful features.

 ## [E-Commerce](https://github.com/dbos-inc/dbos-demo-apps/tree/main/e-commerce)